wp-plugins/google-drive-embedder/readme.txt

 If that still doesn't work, your file type may not be supported.
 Please get in touch (send your file or share with us if possible), and we will see if it can be supported - email contact@wp-glogin.com.

-To embed Google Drive Folders or image file types, you will require the premium version of the plugin.
+To embed Google Drive Folders or image file types, you will require the premium or enterprise version of the plugin.
 You will be notified if that is the case for your selected file.

 = How does the plugin respect Google Drive sharing settings? =